What Is a Static Site?

 - Compute and merge the content data with the template.

-We call that a dynamic web application; in more technical terms, it’s called SSR for Server Side Rendering.
+We call that a dynamic web application; in more technical terms, it’s called SSR (Server-Side Rendering).
 Like everything, there are benefits and disadvantages, as we explained in our practical guide to web rendering.

 What led (and leads) people to look to other solutions is performance.
-Indeed generating the page on the fly makes it always up-to-date because data is coming right from the database (fresh), but the downside is that every single time, you compute the same thing over and over.
-And you will consume a lot of computation power, and you might not succeed because your architecture might not scale.
+Indeed, generating the page on the fly keeps it always up to date because the data comes directly from the database (fresh), but the downside is that you compute the same thing over and over.
+And you will consume a lot of computational power, and you might not succeed because your architecture might not scale.

-So what if you would generate the blog post, HTML/CSS/JS once, and reuse the result?
+So what if you generate the blog post, HTML/CSS/JS, once, and reuse the result?

 Enter the Static philosophy.